jfelipeosorio/jfelipeosorio.github.io/about.md

 **Events organized**

+* Minisymposium on *Scientific Machine Learning* at SIAM PNW 2025 in Seattle, United States.

 * Minisymposium on *GPs and Kernel Methods for Scientific Machine Learning* at SIAM UQ 2024 in Trieste, Italy.